The Affordable Care Act: Moral Hazard, Adverse Selection, Challenges, Alternative Proposals, and Amendments in Health Insurance Law

 In applying relevant constitutional law principles, a court must first determine exactly what class of activities is regulated under the minimum coverage requirement.[58]
 Proponents of the narrow view hold that the mandate regulates conduct in the national health insurance market by forcing individual, private citizens to purchase a minimum level of coverage.[59]
 These proponents argue that by doing so, the government is impermissibly infringing on the rights of private citizens to choose whether or not to buy health insurance.[60]

 Those in America who lean more conservative tend to believe that this government interference in individual decision-making is patently unconstitutional.
 Those who are more progressive see this as an effective way to help ensure that those in need of health insurance under the ACA are able to afford it.
 Proponents of a broader view of the mandate contend that it regulates activity in the comprehensive arena of the national health care market, because the overarching purpose of the ACA is to improve access to quality health care for all Americans.[61]
 This tension goes to the heart of the political controversy behind the individual mandate portion of the ACA and why it was quickly litigated in National Federation of Independent Business v.
-Sebelius
+Sebelius.

 In Sebelius, twenty-six states, several individuals, and the National Federation of Independent Business brought suit in Federal District Court, challenging the constitutionality of the individual mandate and the Medicaid expansion.
 The plaintiffs argued that: (1) the individual mandate exceeded Congress’ enumerated powers under the Commerce Clause; (2) the Medicaid expansions were unconstitutionally coercive; and (3) the employer mandate impermissibly interfered with state sovereignty.[62]
 Chief Justice Roberts, joined by Justices Ginsburg, Breyer, Sotomayor, and Kagan concluded that the individual mandate penalty is a tax for the purposes of the Constitution’s Taxing and Spending Clause and is a valid exercise of Congressional authority.